Eastmanmd/DECONVersation/README.md

   <img src="docs/full_bench_more_all_6.png" width="800">
 </h1>

-<b> Summary </b>
+<b> Summary </b> <br>

-Across 6 benchmarked datasets, we report overall RMSE and correlation coefficient alongside mean RMSE and correlation averaged across cell types.
+Across 6 benchmarked datasets, we show overall RMSE and correlation coefficient alongside mean RMSE and correlation averaged across cell types.
 Finetuned Cell2Sentence and Geneformer-based embeddings both demonstrate consistent deconvolution performance across all 6 datasets, with finetuned models outperforming their zero-shot counterparts in each case.
 This highlights the importance of finetuning.
 Finetuning was achieved by training models to predict cell type annotations from a single-cell reference.
 Among the compared methods, only DWLS achieves comparable performance to the finetuned embedding-based approaches available on DECONVersation.

 ## Tutorials